nursenmd/jenkins-project/README.md

 ## Connect to the Jenkins
 https://localhost:8080/

-## Using my Jenkins Python Agent
+## Using Jenkins Agent
-docker pull devopsjourney1/myjenkinsagents:python
+docker pull devopsjourney1/jenkinsagents:python